CUTR-at-USF/gtfs-realtime-validator/README.md

 ## Building the project

+The main GTFS-Realtime Validator user interface is implemented as a web application, with the backend code written in Java.
+An instance of the [Jetty embedded server](http://www.eclipse.org/jetty/) is used to run the application, with [Hibernate](http://hibernate.org/) used for data persistence.

 #### Prerequisites

-The GTFS-Realtime Validator is implemented as a web application, with the backend code written in Java.
-An instance of the [Jetty embedded server](http://www.eclipse.org/jetty/) is used to run the application.

-Following are the requirements to get the project up and running:
+Following are the requirements to build and run the project from source code:

 * [Java Development Kit (JDK) 1.8 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html)
 * [Apache Maven](https://maven.apache.org/)